Amurdock6/e46-finder/docs/LISTINGS_DATA_FLOW.md

     - ISO date string (from saved listings) → compute `expiry - now` without adding an extra day.
     - `hh:mm:ss` or `mm:ss` → sub‑day timer.
     - Unrecognized/missing → shows a fallback message.
+  - If `expiresAt` is present, uses it as the absolute countdown target so `hh:mm:ss` continues to elapse across reloads.
   - Save/Unsave:
     - Click calls `POST /savelisting` (with credentials).
 Response `{ action: 'saved'|'removed' }` toggles the icons.
   - When `alreadySaved` and time string contains a colon, it calls `POST /savelisting/update` once to persist a precise expiry.